Debt Settlement vs Bankruptcy

 National Debt Settlement Companies have an Inherent Conflict of Interest.

-Commissioned sales people lead debt settlement firms.
+Commissioned sales people often lead debt settlement firms.
 They have a simple goal in mind: high volume sells.
 They are not required to look out for your best interests.
 They are paid to sell you one program – debt settlement.
 Because they only sell one thing they are biased toward that one program.
 One of their favorite tactics is to provide misleading information about bankruptcy such as that debt settlement is much better on your credit than bankruptcy.
-The truth is, debt settlement is not much better, and it is expensive.
+The truth is, debt settlement is not better, and it is expensive.

 National Debt Settlement Companies DO NOT Stop Lawsuits from Creditors

 Your monthly payments do not go to your creditors.
 Instead, they go into a pool of funds managed by the debt settlement company.
 Each month this pool grows until there is enough funds to make a reasonable offer to one of your creditors.
 The principle amount of your debts will continue to grow each month until they are settled.
 As the collection cycle continues, you may be served with a lawsuit and have your wages garnished.
 Debt settlement firms cannot prevent legal action.

 How much of a discount do creditors offer?

 How much of a discount you receive depends on several factors: